Verse (band)

 Verse was an American hardcore punk band from Providence, Rhode Island.
 They released three full-length albums and an EP on Rivalry and Bridge 9 Records and conducted a number of full U.S. tours.

 The band broke up in 2009, but reformed in December 2011.

 Bassist Chris Berg played in Mountain Man, which features former members Patrick Murphy (Drums) and Jesse Menard (Guitar) of Last Lights and I Rise.

 History

 Rebuild and From Anger and Rage (2004–2007)

 Upon solidifying their lineup, Verse signed to Rivalry Records for their first full length Rebuild, which was recorded in May 2004.
 After the release of Rebuild, Verse went on to a heavy touring schedule.
 During August 2004, when the band was touring through South Carolina, they encountered some van troubles.
-While the van was getting fixed, approximately $10,000 worth of musical equipment and a sentimental childhood lava lamp belonging to Murphy were stolen from Verse’s trailer.
+While the van was getting fixed, approximately $10,000 worth of musical equipment were stolen from Verse’s trailer.
 After finishing their tour of the United States and a tour of Europe with Another Breath, Verse went into the studio to record their follow-up to Rebuild, From Anger and Rage.